2016 Tooting by-election

-The Tooting by-election was a by-election in the constituency of Tooting on 16 June 2016, triggered by the resignation of Sadiq Khan from Parliament following his election as Mayor of London.
+On 16 June 2016, a by-election was held in the UK parliamentary constituency of Tooting.
+It was triggered by the resignation of Sadiq Khan from Parliament following his election as Mayor of London.

 Candidates

 Rosena Allin-Khan, an accident and emergency doctor and deputy leader of the Labour group on Wandsworth Council, was the Labour candidate.

 Dan Watkins was the Conservative Party's candidate.
 He was the 2015 candidate and is currently the party's spokesman for Tooting and a local campaigner for issues including for a local station on the planned Crossrail 2 railway.